-PLEASE NOTE: Written notes from a parent/legal guardian for excused absences will only be accepted within 24 hours upon the student's return to school.
+PLEASE NOTE: Written notes from a parent/legal guardian for excused absences should be sent within 24 hours upon the student's return to school.
 Students are required to provide the attendance office with their home telephone number, parents' work numbers, and an emergency number (relative, neighbor, etc.) at the start of the year.
 They must also notify the attendance office if any of these numbers change during the school year.